Chinese Legal Studies

 Chinese Director: Professor Pitman Potter

-The Chinese Legal Studies program at Allard School of Law offers general and specialized training in the field of Chinese law and promotes scholarly exchanges with outside institutions, in particular Peking University Law School and Taiwan National University Law Faculty, with which Peter A. Allard School of Law has agreements for the exchange of faculty and students.
+The Chinese Legal Studies program at Allard School of Law offers general and specialized training in the field of Chinese law and promotes scholarly exchanges with outside institutions, in particular Peking University Law School and Taiwan National University Law Faculty, with which the Allard School of Law has agreements for the exchange of faculty and students.
 The Chinese Legal Studies program also has close ties with the Law Institutes of the Chinese Academy of Social Sciences and the Shanghai Academy of Social Sciences, as well as with Hong Kong University of Law Faculty.

 Research projects include the Asia Pacific Dispute Resolution project funded by the Major Collaborative Research Initiatives (MCRI) program at the Social Sciences and Humanities Research Council of Canada (SSHRC), which currently focuses on coordination of trade and human rights performance.
 Other funded projects include health policy in Asia, Canada-China relations, and China's governance on its periphery.